dsohk/rancher-devsecops-workshop/docs/part-1.md

 ```
 ![Deploy Jenkins and others](./Images-10-13-2021/part-step8-7-sonarqube-url-n-credentials-pg7.png)

-In Rancher UI > Global Apps > Cluster Management > `devsecops` > Explorer > `Workload` > `Pods`
+In Rancher UI > Global Apps > Cluster Management > `devsecops` > Explore > `Workload` > `Pods`

 ![Deploy Jenkins and others](./Images-10-13-2021/part-step8-8-rancher-ui-sonarqube-success-pg8.png)

-Since Sonarqube is up and running, you can now open your browser and login to Sonarqube using the credentials available
+Since Sonarqube is up and running, you can now open your browser and login to Sonarqube using the credentials available.
+You might need to setup a new password.

 ![Deploy Jenkins and others](./Images-10-13-2021/sonarqube-homepage.png)

-With this we have successfully completed all required steps in Part 1, we are ready to move to the Part 2 [Step 2 - Configure GitHub and Jenkins](part-2.md)
+With this, we have successfully completed all required steps in Part 1.
+We are ready to move to the Part 2 [Step 2 - Configure GitHub and Jenkins](part-2.md)